Redeaux-Games/wordflow/README.md

-# Wordflow
+# Wordflow Forkd
-An attempt for a modern WordPress with enough development-production parity
+An attempt for a modern WordPress with enough development-production parity using Bedrock by https://roots.io.

 Based on
 - Docker